-Active ingredient in this medicine: magnesium sulfate heptahydrate
+Active ingredients: magnesium sulfate

-What this medicine is for
+What it is used for

 INDICATION AS AT 8 JANUARY 2004: Parenteral administration of magnesium is indicated in the treatment of acute hypomagnesaemia.
 Magnesium salts are also indicated to prevent hypomagnesaemia in patients receiving total parenteral nutrition.
 Magnesium sulfate is also indicated in the prevention and treatment of life threatening seizures in the treatment of toxemias of pregnancy (pre-eclampsia and eclampsia).